Map view (configuration)

 13. Select Map view.

-14. On the header, enter the map view name that will be used to identify it in CMS.
+14. On the header, enter the map view name that will be used to identify it in the backoffice.

 15. On the General tab, configure the settings as described below:

-• Hide element – This setting hides the map view from the grid page.
-It can be configured per member group.
-In the layout block page settings, on the General tab, in the Hide element setting, select one or several member groups, for which this map view will be hidden.
-Alternatively, you can select the ~All~ check box to hide it for all member groups (without the necessity to select every member group's check box) or select the Hide element check box to have all member groups selected at once.
+4. Hide element - Specifies that the element will be hidden for specific member groups.
+Select one or several member groups, for which this layout block element will be hidden.
+Alternatively, you can select the ~All~ checkbox to hide it for all member groups (without the necessity to select every member group's checkbox) or select the Hide element checkbox to have all member groups selected at once.

-• Content-from page – Specifies the portal page that will be displayed instead of the created page.
-The path on the address bar will be that of the original page.
-For a map view, leave this setting empty.
+6. Content-from page - Specifies the page the content of which will be displayed instead of the content of this page when this page is opened via a direct link.
+The URL in the address bar will remain that of the original page.
+For a page element, filling in this setting is not required.

-• Redirect-to page – Specifies the portal page that will be displayed instead of the created page.
-The path on the address bar will be that of the target page.
-For a map view, leave this setting empty.
+7. Redirect-to page - Specifies the page that will be displayed instead of this page when this page is opened via a direct link.
+The URL in the address bar will be that of the target page.
+For a page element, filling in this setting is not required.

 16. On the Map settings tab, configure the settings as described below: